Gebreslase of Ethiopia finishes strong, wins world marathon

 Lonah Chemtai Salpeter, the Kenyan-born runner who represents Israel, earned the bronze medal.
 Sara Hall led a strong showing by the Americans with a fifth-place finish.

-It’s now back-to-back wins for Ethiopia in the world marathon on the streets of Eugene and Springfield.
-Tamirat Tola won the day before in a championship-record time as well.
+It’s now back-to-back wins for Ethiopia in the world marathon on the flat, fast streets of Eugene and Springfield.
+Tamirat Tola won the men’s race the day before in a championship-record time as well.

-Korir and Gebreslase pulled away from the field around the 17-mile mark (27 kilometers) and soon after stretched the gap to nearly a minute.
-Korir appeared to grow more and more agitated as she did most of the work with Gebreslase content to tuck in behind her.
-Korir kept motioning for Gebreslase to help set the blistering pace.
+The two-runner women’s show was set up when Korir and Gebreslase pulled away from the field at around the 17-mile mark (27 kilometers).
+Soon after, they stretched their gap over the next pack to nearly a minute.

+Out in front, Korir grew more and more agitated as she did most of the work in the lead while Gebreslase literally tucked herself in behind Korir’s elbow.

+Korir kept looking back, motioning for Gebreslase to take her turn in setting the blistering pace.

-The Ethiopian runner stayed put until a downhill section with about six minutes remaining in the race.
-She quickly surged ahead and sped away.
+The tactic worked, as Gebreslase saw an opening, surged ahead and sped away.

+“The Ethiopian runners are very fast,” said Korir, whose medal was the 11th overall in the women’s world marathon for Kenya.
+“It not easy to be run with them, but I tried my best.”

-On a crisp 50-degree Fahrenheit (10 Celsius) morning, Gebreslase broke the championship record of 2:20:57 set by Paula Radcliffe of Britain in 2005.
+On a crisp morning with the temperature hovering around 50-degree Fahrenheit (10 Celsius), Gebreslase broke the championship record of 2:20:57 set by Paula Radcliffe of Britain in 2005 in Helsinki.

+This reflected just how fast the race was: The time of Nazret Weldu of Eritrea was 2:20:29, which would’ve been a championship record.
+She wound up fourth.

-The lead pack took off quickly and left many in the 40-runner field behind early on.
-The race changed complexion around the 121-mile mark (19 kilometers) when defending champion Ruth Chepngetich of Kenya dropped back and soon after dropped out.
+The lead pack took off quickly and left behind many in the 40-runner field early on.
+The race changed complexion around the 12-mile mark (19 kilometers) when defending champion Ruth Chepngetich of Kenya dropped back and later dropped out.

-The 39-year-old Hall got stronger and stronger throughout the race to finish in 2:22:10.
+The 39-year-old Hall got stronger throughout the race to finish in 2:22:10.
 Emma Bates took seventh, while American women’s marathon record holder and real-estate agent Keira D’Amato was eighth.

 D’Amato was a late replacement for Molly Seidel, who captured a bronze medal at the Tokyo Olympics last summer.
 Seidel recently posted on Instagram she was focusing on her mental health and healing her hip.